NCMuseum/Micro-NFT-Display/README.md

 # Boot Up Flow

 1. Insert the SD CARD and power on
 2. The Pre prosessor will RUN over the playlist and compile a .STREAM file for each animation.
-You will see a new folder for each animation called "AnimationNameSTREAM" and inside it will be teh stream file named "AnimationName.STREAM"
+You will see a new folder for each animation called "AnimationNameSTREAM" and inside it will be the stream file named "AnimationName.STREAM".
+The OLED screen will display a prgress bar for each animation as they are beeing processed.
+The preprocess is SLOW especialy with more than 100 files for each animation, however this step is only done once
 3. After all animation folders are processed the ESP32 will start playing the streams in the order listed in the file 'playlist'.
 You can put multiple entries for the same animation.
 Each animation has 2 options.
 Number of frames in the animation folder and the delay in MILISECONDS between each frame.
 1ms delay is good for very smooth frame rates.